I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 It’s also Leaping Bunny-certified so you can be assured it’s not tested on animals.

 Be aware, Damage Remedy Treatment contains silicones.
-So if you’re looking to avoid it, this product might not be for you.
+So if you’re looking to avoid it, this might not be the best hair mask for you.

 - Quinoa protein for hair repair